United Kingdom · Packaging

 Extension to Pampers

-NaviLens reaches Premium Protection Pants nappies in the UK, consolidating P&G's accessible-packaging programme.
+NaviLens reaches Premium Protection Pants nappies in the UK, consolidating P&G's accessible-packaging program.

 - UKNationwide retail coverage